 Disclaimer: Due to COVID-19 concerns, many events might be canceled, postponed, or changed into limited versions, sometimes at very short notice.
 Please check with event organizers directly for the latest updates.

 When you think of a state fair, you imagine agricultural areas of the Midwest or Northwest.
-However, the 50th state also offers America's favourite entertainment.
-The 50th State Fair is held at the Aloha Stadium in Honolulu for four weekends in late May or early June to late June or July.
+However, the 50th state also offers America's favorite entertainment.
+The Aloha Freedom Festival, which replaced the 50th State Fair, is held for three weeks at the Aloha Stadium in Honolulu from mid-July to August.
 All of the traditional attractions are there—thrills of midway rides, competition, games, fair food, and more.
-The Equinox is a spectacular attraction of the midway featuring rotation and controlled flips.
-A petting zoo and the Amazing Anastasini circus are kids' favourite.
+The Pharaoh's Fury is a spectacular attraction, a ship that swings riders in the air.
+A petting zoo and the Amazing Anastasini circus are kids' favorites.

-The 50th State Fair is one of the largest entertainment events in the state.
+The Freedom Festival is one of the largest entertainment events in the state.
 Its general admission fee is $5.
 However, you can get in for free if you are one of the first visitors who can ask for a free ticket in Hawaiian, just say: "I likiki kāniwala naʻu, ke ʻoluʻolu."